pivotal/docs-tap/app-live-view/install.hbs.md

     For SINGLE-CLUSTER environment, the Application Live View connector connects to the `cluster-local` Application Live View back end to register the applications.

+    >**Note:** By default, ingress is disabled for connector.

-    >**Note:** If it is a Tanzu Application Platform profile installation and top-level key `shared.ingress_domain` is set in the `tap-values.yml`, the Application Live View connector and Application Live View back end are configured to communicate through ingress.
-The the Application Live View connector uses the `shared.ingress_domain` to reach the back end.
+    For a MULTI-CLUSTER environment, set the flag `ingressEnabled` to true for the Application Live View connector to connect to the Application Live View back end using the ingress domain.

-    When using `shared.ingress_domain`, unless you enable TLS in the appliveview (Application Live View back end), set:

      ```yaml
     backend:
-        sslDisabled: false
+        ingressEnabled: true
     ```

+    >**Note:** If it is a Tanzu Application Platform profile installation and top-level key `shared.ingress_domain` is set in the `tap-values.yml`, the Application Live View connector and Application Live View back end are configured to communicate through ingress.
+Then the Application Live View connector uses the `shared.ingress_domain` to reach the back end.

-    For a MULTI-CLUSTER environment, use the following values:
+    If you want to override the shared ingress for appliveview in a MULTI-CLUSTER environment, use the following values below

     ```yaml
     backend:
-        sslDisabled: false
         host: appliveview.INGRESS-DOMAIN
     ```

     Where `INGRESS-DOMAIN` is the top level domain the Application Live View back end exposes by using `tanzu-shared-ingress` for the connectors in other clusters to reach the Application Live View back end.
 Prepend the `appliveview` subdomain to the provided value.

-    >**Note:** The `backend.sslDisabled` is set to `false` by default.
+    The `backend.sslDisabled` is set to `false` by default.
+The CA Cert for the ingress domain can be set in the `backend.caCertData` key for ssl validation.
+Below is a sample yaml:

+    ```yaml
+    backend:
+      caCertData: |-
+        -----BEGIN CERTIFICATE-----
+        MIIGMzCCBBugAwIBAgIJALHHzQjxM6wMMA0GCSqGSIb3DQEBDQUAMGcxCzAJBgNV
+        BAgMAk1OMRQwEgYDVQQHDAtNaW5uZWFwb2xpczEPMA0GA1UECgwGVk13YXJlMRMw
+        -----END CERTIFICATE-----
+    ```

     If TLS is not enabled for the `INGRESS-DOMAIN` in the Application Live View back end, set the `backend.sslDisabled` to `true`.

-    >**Note:** If it is a Tanzu Application Platform profile installation and top-level key `shared.ingress_domain` is set in the `tap-values.yml`, the Application Live View connector is automatically configured to use the `shared.ingress_domain` to reach the Application Live View back end.
+     ```yaml
+    backend:
+        sslDisabled: true
+    ```

     You can edit the values to suit your project needs or leave the default values as is.